e100/makerplane-configs/INSTALL.md

 If using serial ports add yourself to dialout sudo usermod -a -G dialout ${USER}

-For my setup the following commands, maybe with some slight changes will get everything working:
+For my setup the following commands worked, maybe with some slight changes you will get everything working:
 ```
 sudo usermod -a -G dialout ${USER}
+newgrp dialout
 sudo snap set system experimental.hotplug=true
 sudo systemctl restart snapd.service
 snap interface serial-port --attrs